GLayton-TX/RADAR/README.md

-# MiniSiteTemplate
+# RADAR
-Template for smaller projects/coding challenges
+Coding challenge using Palindromes.